 Geared to students who want to learn about China both as a business opportunity and a threat in view of its state of market development This course is taught as a competitive strategy course and covers China's competitive environment, China's rapid development, role of the state, state owned enterprises, competencies for foreign companies to succeed, branding in China, inward and outward direct investment, and the intellectual property challenge. (formerly INBU 562)

 Investigates the role of management in developing and executing international and global business strategy.
-Emphasis is on theories of organizational roles in society; how culture shapes both organizational and individual behaviors; how firm-specific and country-specific elements relate to competitive advantages.
-Prerequisite: MBA 510. (formerly MGMT 573)
+Emphasis is on theories of organizational roles in society; how culture shapes both organizational and individual behaviors; how firm-specific and country-specific elements relate to competitive advantages. (formerly INBU 573)

 Business policy deals with general management and the tasks of strategy formulation and implementation.
 International business policy must take into account the complexities of corporate operations in different cultures.
 Prerequisites: All required MIB courses.
 This course is recommended as the MIB programs capstone course.
-(MBA students may not receive credit for both MGMT 589 and MBA 519.) (formerly MGMT 589)
+(MBA students may not receive credit for both MBA 5500 and INBU 5315) (formerly INBU 589)

 An exploration of international management issues or other special topics related to the specific destination of the study tour.
 The course will include travel to a foreign country to observe business practices and examine indigenous management problems, and to meet with representatives of local businesses and other institutions.
 Location of tour can vary.
 Check with the department for details. (formerly INBU 594)